Schedule a Virtual Appointment Now with an International Arbitration Admissions Team Member by clicking here

-Please read this checklist carefully before submitting an application.
-The Application Checklist explains which documents are necessary to complete an application.
-Please follow the steps below to ensure that the application is complete.
+The Application Checklist explains in detail which documents are necessary to complete an application.
+Please read carefully before applying and follow the below instructions to ensure your application is complete.
 For questions, please do not hesitate to contact our International Arbitration LL.M.
 Program Coordinator Arlene Buchanan at firstname.lastname@example.org.

 i.
-Electronically: Use Miami Law's Online Application System (click here).
-This option allows an applicant to work on an application, save their progress, and continue working at their convenience until submission.
+Through Miami Law's Online Application System.
+This option allows applicants to work on their application in electronic format, save their progress, and continue working at their convenience until submission.

 ii.
 Through the Law School Admission Council (LSAC).
-Students applying to several U.S. and Canadian graduate law programs are recommended, but not required, to register with LSAC's LL.M.
-Credential Assembly Service.
-This service will save time and money especially if an applicant intends to apply to a number of U.S. or Canadian schools.
-For a registration fee of $185.00, plus individual law school report fees, LSAC will collect and distribute your university records and TOEFL score(s) if required.
-For additional information about this service, see https://llm.lsac.org/llm/logon/introduction.aspx.
+Prospective students applying to several U.S. and Canadian graduate law programs are recommended, but not required, to register with LSAC's LL.M.
+Credential Assembly Service (LL.M.
+CAS).
+This service may be convenient for applicants who intend to apply to a number of law schools, as LSAC will collect and distribute your university records and TOEFL/IELTS score(s).

 2. Application Fee